+- h) Waverley

 - i) Hale Primary School at 7+:

 - 1. Looked after and previously looked after children

 - 2. Exceptional social/medical need

 - 3. Siblings

 - 4. Children attending Folly Hill Infant School

 - 5. Children for whom Hale Primary School is the nearest to their home address

 - 6. Any other children

-Criterion 4 will only apply until 31 August 2018 as, after this date, all eligible children will have left Folly Hill Infant School iii) St Andrew's C of E (Controlled) Infant School:
+Criterion 4 will only apply until 31 August 2019 as, after this date, all eligible children will have left Folly Hill Infant School

+- ii) Shottermill Junior School:

 - 1. Looked after and previously looked after children

 - 2. Exceptional social/medical need

 - 3. Children attending Shottermill Infant School

 - 4. Siblings not admitted under 3 above

 - 5. Any other children

-Criterion 3 will only apply until 31 August 2018 as, after this date, all eligible children will have left Shottermill Infant School iv) William Cobbett Primary School at 7+:
+Criterion 3 will only apply until 31 August 2019 as, after this date, all eligible children will have left Shottermill Infant School